graezykev/ts-eslint-standard-js/steps.md

 ### Configure React ESLint Plugin

-First, config `eslint-plugin-react` in `eslint.config.js` with just a new line.
+First, configure `eslint-plugin-react` in `eslint.config.js` with just a new line.

 ```diff
 export default [